kaizen-ai/kaizenflow/docs/Codebase_clean_up_scripts.md

 ## Instructions for the subrepo integrator

-- The integrator:
-  - does a `git checkout` of the `...TaskXYZ_..._script`
+- Do a `git checkout` of the `...TaskXYZ_..._script`
-  - runs the script
+- Run the script
-  - reviews carefully the changes to make sure we are not screwing things up
+- Review carefully the changes to make sure we are not screwing things up
-  - runs the regressions
+- Run the regressions
-  - merges the resulting `...TaskXYZ...` PR
+- Merge the resulting `...TaskXYZ...` PR
-  - ensures `...TaskXYZ_..._script` is merged in `master`
+- Ensure that the `...TaskXYZ_..._script` is merged in `master`
-  - deletes `...TaskXYZ_..._script`
+- Delete the `...TaskXYZ_..._script`